YohanWadia/MyStar/Auth/ReadMe.md

 there are only 4 components here
 - TextBox to enter name
 - TextBox to enter password
-- A Button
+- ElevatedButton
-- a Text to display the result
+- Text to display what ever is the result

 ---